 Coconut oil is the oil content extracted from coconut kernel.
-Its oil is equally popular just as other coconut products such as coconut water and meat; and indeed, is the chief source of cooking oil consumed in many South-east and East Asian regions.
-Additionally, it also found wider applications in the traditional medicines, and as a carrier oil in pharmaceutical industries.
+Its oil is equally in demand just as other coconut products such as coconut water and meat (kernel), and indeed, is one of the chief ingredients as cooking oil in many South-east and East Asian regions.
+Additionally, it is also found wider applications in traditional medicines and as a carrier oil in pharmaceutical industries.

 Cocos nucifera (coconut palm) belongs to the large Palmaceae family of palm trees.